jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 to add interest.

-A song in one key can be played in another key, and it will sound the same to most listeners, but at an overall higher or lower pitch.
+A song in one key can be played in another key, and it will sound the same to all known listeners, but at an overall higher or lower pitch.
 Changing the key of a song is called "transposing" it to another key.